coder-mike/microvium/doc/contribute.md

 `launch.json` has been set up such that the `Mocha All` launch profile will run the mocha tests.
 The mocha tests use `ts-node/register` so they run directly from the TypeScript files rather than the JS output.
 There is also a `no-ts.mocharc.json` which can used from the `Mocha All No-TS` launch profile, which will debug the JS output files.
 The experience should be similar.
 The latter might be faster because there's no compilation involved (and can be used if you're running the background build task with `ctrl+shift+B`).

-You can debug a subset of the unit tests by temporarily adding something like `"-g", "scope-analysis"` (if you're debugging `scope-analysis` for example) to the `args` of the chosen launch configuration.
+You can debug a subset of the unit tests by temporarily adding something like `"-g", "scope-analysis"` (if you're debugging `scope-analysis` for example) to the `args` of the chosen launch configuration (Edit: I think the update to use mocharc.json has broken this ability.
+Can anyone fix it for me?).
 For the `end-to-end` tests, you can also add `testOnly: true` or `skip: true` to the test input file yaml header to control which tests mocha will run.

+Note: debugging the native VM is different.
+See the section later.

 ## Project Structure